AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/export-a-list-with-personalized-urls.md

 >* [Enable Personalized URLs for Your Account](/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/enable-personalized-urls-for-your-account.md)
 >* [Enable Personalized URLs for a Landing Page](/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/enable-personalized-urls-for-a-landing-page.md)

-1. Select your list or smart list, click on the **Leads** tab to get the results and then click on the excel icon.
-INLINE Make sure you have **Marketo Unique Code** and **Marketo Unique Name** [columns visible](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/create-and-change-views-for-lists-and-smart-list.md).
+1. Select your list or smart list, click on the **[!UICONTROL Leads]** tab to get the results and then click on the excel icon.
+INLINE Make sure you have **[!UICONTROL Marketo Unique Code]** and **[!UICONTROL Marketo Unique Name]** [columns visible](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/create-and-change-views-for-lists-and-smart-list.md).

    ![](assets/image2014-9-25-11-3a10-3a43.png)

-1. Check **Include Personalized URL**, find and select the landing page you want to generate PURLs for.
+1. Check **[!UICONTROL Include Personalized URL]**, find and select the landing page you want to generate PURLs for.

    ![](assets/image2014-9-18-13-3a36-3a42.png)